-Applications are due Wednesday, January 17, 2018 by 5:00 p.m.
+Applications are due Wednesday, May 2, 2018 by 5:00 p.m.
 Eastern Time.
 This deadline applies to new, recompeting, and continuation applicants.
-Commissions deadlines may be significantly before the CNCS deadlines, so prospective Single-State applicants should contact their respective Commission as soon as possible.
-CNCS reserves the right to extend the submission deadline and any notice of such extended deadline will be posted on CNCS's website.

 c.
 Additional Documents Deadline

 Any required additional documents are due on the application deadline.
 See Submission of Additional Documents section for other guidance.